Condoleezza Rice

-Condoleezza Rice (/ˌkɒndəˈliːzə/ KON-də-LEE-zə; born November 14, 1954) is an American diplomat and political scientist who is the current director of the Hoover Institution at Stanford University.
-A member of the Republican Party, she previously served as the 66th United States secretary of state from 2005 to 2009 and as the 19th U.S. national security advisor from 2001 to 2005.
-Rice was the first female African-American secretary of state and the first woman to serve as national security advisor.
+Condoleezza "Condi" Rice (/ˌkɒndəˈliːzə/ KON-də-LEE-zə; born November 14, 1954) is an American diplomat and political scientist who served as the 66th United States secretary of state from 2005 to 2009 and as the 19th U.S. national security advisor from 2001 to 2005.
+Since 2020, she has served as the 8th director of Stanford University's Hoover Institution.
+A member of the Republican Party, Rice was the first female African-American secretary of state and the first woman to serve as national security advisor.
 Until the election of Barack Obama as president in 2008, Rice and her predecessor, Colin Powell, were the highest-ranking African Americans in the history of the federal executive branch (by virtue of the secretary of state standing fourth in the presidential line of succession).
 At the time of her appointment as Secretary of State, Rice was the highest-ranking woman in the history of the United States to be in the presidential line of succession.

 Rice was born in Birmingham, Alabama, and grew up while the South was racially segregated.
-She obtained her bachelor's degree from the University of Denver and her master's degree in political science from the University of Notre Dame.
+She obtained her bachelor's degree from the University of Denver and her master's degree from the University of Notre Dame, both in political science.
 In 1981, she received a PhD from the School of International Studies at the University of Denver.
 She worked at the State Department under the Carter administration and served on the National Security Council as the Soviet and Eastern Europe affairs advisor to President George H. W. Bush during the dissolution of the Soviet Union and German reunification from 1989 to 1991.
 Rice later pursued an academic fellowship at Stanford University, where she later served as provost from 1993 to 1999.
-On December 17, 2000, she joined the Bush administration as President George W. Bush's national security advisor.
+On December 17, 2000, she joined the George W. Bush administration as national security advisor.
 In Bush's second term, she succeeded Colin Powell as Secretary of State, thereby becoming the first African-American woman, second African-American after Powell, and second woman after Madeleine Albright to hold this office.